apptainer/singularity-userdocs/endpoint.rst

 Keyserver Configurations
 ------------------------

-By default, Singularity will use the keyserver correlated to the active cloud service endpoint.
+By default, apptainer will use the keyserver correlated to the active cloud service endpoint.
 This behavior can be changed or supplemented via the ``add-keyserver`` and ``remove-keyserver`` commands.
 These commands allow an administrator to create a global list of key servers used to verify container signatures by default, where ``order 1`` is the first in the list.
-Other operations performed by Singularity that reach out to a keyserver will only use the first entry, or ``order 1``, keyserver.
+Other operations performed by apptainer that reach out to a keyserver will only use the first entry, or ``order 1``, keyserver.

 When we list our default remotes, we can see that the default keyserver is ``https://keys.sylabs.io`` and the asterisk next to its order indicates that it is the keyserver associated to the current remote endpoint.
-We can also see the ``INSECURE`` column indicating that Singularity will use TLS when communicating with the keyserver.
+We can also see the ``INSECURE`` column indicating that apptainer will use TLS when communicating with the keyserver.

 .. code-block:: none

-    $ singularity remote list
+    $ apptainer remote list
     Cloud Services Endpoints
     ========================